-A number of otter activity signs were recorded along the Glashaboy River.
-These were in the form of footprints, spraints, slides, couches and holts.
+A number of otter activity signs were recorded along the Glashaboy River during the June and July 2016.
+Activity signs were in the form of footprints, spraints, slides, couches and holts.
 Both active and inactive otter holts were recorded during the survey.
 The presence of otter was mainly recorded along the Glashaboy River main channel in the vicinity of John O' Callaghan's Park, Meadowbrook, upstream of Hazelwood Centre road, and Sallybrook Industrial estate.
 Otter activity was also recorded along the Glenmore stream.
+Subsequent surveys and monitoring were conducted during 2016 and 2017.
+Monitoring was carried out under licences obtained from NPWS and a derogation licence was obtained for the proposed Scheme with respect to otter in December 2017.